bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ### Key Processes

+The primary use of the Petroleum and Natural Gas Title Credential is to allow holders in BC to comply with required processes and procedures associated with maintaining a Petroleum and Natural Gas Title within the province.
 All users of the BC Petroleum and Natural Gas Title Credential must adhere to provincial legislation and requirements.

 ## 2.6.
 Technical Requirements (Credential)